Insulin price cap approved by U.S. House as Georgia’s Warnock pushes for Senate passage - NewsBreak

 Earlier Thursday, Craig and fellow Democratic Reps.
 Lucy McBath of Georgia and Dan Kildee of Michigan and Majority Whip Jim Clyburn of South Carolina held a press conference, advocating for the measure passed by the House, the “Affordable Insulin Now Act.”

 The bill would ensure that no patient pays more than $35 per month for insulin, regardless of their insurance provider.
-Twelve Republicans voted with Democrats for it.
+Twelve Republicans voted with Democrats for it, including U.S. Rep. Bill Posey of Florida.
+His district covers a part of Central Florida on the Atlantic coast.

+Other than Posey, Florida House members voted on party lines, with Republicans saying no on the bill.

+Democrats Charlie Crist and Val Demings voted for the bill, and they’re running in high-stakes campaigns in Florida this year.
+Crist is a gubernatorial candidate hoping to win the August primary and bump Gov. Ron DeSantis from the governor’s mansion.
+Demings is running to unseat U.S. Sen. Marco Rubio, who has been in office in the U.S. Senate for more than a decade.

 The chair of the House Energy and Commerce Committee, Rep. Frank Pallone, said on the House floor that he wants Congress to continue working to lower the overall cost of prescription drugs, “but we cannot afford to wait any longer to address the price of insulin.”